simonachkar/pong/README.md

 # pingpong
-This is a really modest experiment implement a version of the classic Pong game in an HTML <canvas> using JavaScript.
+This is a really modest experiment to implement a version of the classic Pong game in an HTML <canvas> using JavaScript.

 Notes
 -----